-- C1 - art by young designers may appear in places where transient are appropriate.

-Public artwork should have resonance and meaning to the community of Woollahra.

-Public art should be low-maintenance and vandal-resistant.
-C2
+- C1 Selection of artworks should favour innovation and diversity. - C2 Opportunities to showcase art by young designers may appear in places where transient displays are appropriate. - C3 Public artwork should have resonance and meaning to the community of Woollahra. - C4 Public art should be low-maintenance and vandal-resistant.

-- C3

-- C4